Information on women with BPD has been available for so many years now that it should be easy to figure out how you

 Oh how I truly wish that were the case!

 I have dated multiple women with BPD over the years and each one further grew my understanding of relationships, especially the BPD type.
 I’ve even created an Online Community where you can get as much help, advice and training from me as you need.

-The thing about BPD that I always stress to my clients is that we need to be focusing on the individual and NOT the diagnosis.
+The thing about BPD that I always teach everybody is that we need to be focusing on the individual and NOT the diagnosis.

 The word ‘BPD’ has so many negative words associated with it, I’m sure you’ve seen these thrown all over the web.
 All you have to do is take a quick visit to any community forum and you’ll see all those different words such as:

 And so on and so forth.
 It really bothers me that the general consensus is to associate these negative words with people that have BPD.

 The reality is that most people are any of those words as well!